thelebaron/stupidunitystuff/DATAFLOWGRAPH.md

 The "CharacterMesh" entity under the hips appears to be the main mesh?
 Contains while the "CharacterMesh" entity under the root isnt?

+This entity also has a SkinnedMeshToRigIndexMapping buffer.
+RigIndex index contains corresponding SkinMeshIndex(why isnt this 1:1 match given they are the same length?)
+SkinnedMeshRenderer.bones contains the rig index + name

 ## change graph threading
 ```